antoniobrandaodesign/ab_boilerplate/README.md

 > This setup's main highlight is that it provides you with a "live HTML development mode", easy builds, structure, and really clean minimal code.

-> This project is meant to be used as a dependency of your project.
-Clone this project then create a Git submodule under a folder named "src" where your specific files will live
+> Clone this project and then create a "src" folder in it for your specific files.
+This "src" folder can be a Git submodule.
+Example files for the "src" folder are in the "src_example" folder

 Questions in the Issues section please.
 Contributions to improve this setup are welcome!